sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   person's address on the details screen.
 Also shows a minimap on the dispatch slider of incidents.

+* When entering addresses, restrict states to valid US 2 letter state codes:
+  When this option is on, the state field will switch to a dropdown that only allows valid US states to be selected.
+The default state for screens will be auto selected from the state chosen on the shelter details options tab.

 * Allow editing of latitude/longitude with minimaps: Allow the latitude/longitude geocodes to be hand edited in fields near the minimap and address.
 Right clicking on the minimap will add a new pin and update the fields.